Radio-Continuum Emission From The Young Galactic Supernova Remnant G1.9+0.3: 4. CONCLUSIONS

-We used the \textsc{karma} software package developed by the ATNF.
-The ATCA is part of the Australia Telescope which is founded by the Commonwealth of Australia for operation as a National Facility managed by the Commonwealth Scientific \& Industrial Research Organisation (CSIRO).
+\acknowledgements{We used the {\sc karma} and {\sc miriad} software package developed by the ATNF.
+The Australia Telescope Compact Array is part of the Australia Telescope which is funded by the Commonwealth of Australia for operation as a National Facility managed by CSIRO.
+The Karl G. Jansky Very Large Array (VLA).
+The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. }